Abortion ban legislation adds to political challenge for GOP

 “Of course, I support Lindsey Graham’s 15-week bill, and I hope it passes,” Masters said this week.
 “If it doesn’t, I suggest and will introduce a third-trimester standalone bill.
 Certainly we can all agree that in America, we shouldn’t tolerate late-term abortion like China and North Korea do.”

-In another battleground state, Georgia’s Republican Senate nominee Herschel Walker released a statement supporting Graham’s proposal, having already declared during a GOP primary that he’d support abortion bans without any exceptions for rape, incest or the life of the mother.
+In another battleground state, Georgia’s Republican Senate nominee Herschel Walker released a statement supporting Graham’s proposal, having already declared during a GOP primary that he’d support abortion bans without any exceptions.

 “I am a proud pro-life Christian, and I will always stand up for our unborn children,” Walker said of Graham’s proposal this week.
 “I believe the issue should be decided at the state level, but I WOULD support this policy.”

-Note: This story has been corrected to show that many of the bans in at least 13 states don’t provide exceptions for rape, incest and the health of the mother, not the life of the mother.